Information Systems Management

 Director of Graduate Studies, Information Systems Management

-MS, Information Systems, University of Missouri
+MS, Electrical Engineering, University of Michigan

 For a list of our program faculty, please visit our website.